Eco-industrial park: Examples

 Example of Industrial Symbiosis.
-Waste steam from a waste incinerator (right) is piped to an ethanol plant (left) where it is used as in input to their production process.
+Waste steam from a waste incinerator (right) is piped to an ethanol plant (left) where it is used as an input to their production process.

 "Industrial symbiosis" is a related but more limited concept in which companies in a region collaborate to utilize each other's by-products and otherwise share resources.
-In Kalundborg, Denmark, a symbiosis network links a 1500MW coal-fired power plant with the community and other companies.
+In Kalundborg, Denmark, a symbiosis network links a 1500 MW coal-fired power plant with the community and other companies.
 Surplus heat from this power plant is used to heat 3500 local homes in addition to a nearby fish farm, whose sludge is then sold as a fertilizer.
 Steam from the power plant is sold to Novo Nordisk, a pharmaceutical and enzyme manufacturer, in addition to a Statoil plant.
-This reuse of heat reduces the amount thermal pollution discharged to a nearby fjord.
+This reuse of heat reduces the amount of thermal pollution discharged to a nearby fjord.
 Additionally, a by-product from the power plant's sulfur dioxide scrubber contains gypsum, which is sold to a wallboard manufacturer.
 Almost all of the manufacturer's gypsum needs are met this way, which reduces the amount of open-pit mining needed.
 Furthermore, fly ash and clinker from the power plant is utilized for road building and cement production.

 The industrial symbiosis at Kalundborg was not created as a top-down initiative, but instead evolved gradually.
-As environmental regulations became stricter, firms were motivated reduce the cost of compliance, and turn their by-products into economic products.
+As environmental regulations became stricter, firms were motivated to reduce the cost of compliance and turn their by-products into economic products.

 In Canada, eco-industrial parks exist across the country and have enjoyed some success.
 The best known example is Burnside Park, in Halifax, Nova Scotia.
 With support from Dalhousie University’s Eco-Efficiency Centre, the more than 1,500 businesses have been improving their environmental performance and developing profitable partnerships.
 Subsequently, two greenfield industrial developments have been started in Alberta: TaigaNova Eco-Industrial Park is in the heart of the Athabasca oil sands, while Innovista Eco-Industrial Park is a gateway to the Rocky Mountains ~300 km west of Edmonton.

-UNIDO Viet Nam (United Nations Industrial Development Organization) has compiled a list in 2015 of Eco-Industrial Parks (EIP) in the ASEAN Economic Community in a report titled "Economic Zones in the ASEAN " written by Arnault Morisson.
+UNIDO Viet Nam (United Nations Industrial Development Organization) compiled a list in 2015 of Eco-Industrial Parks (EIP) in the ASEAN Economic Community in a report titled "Economic Zones in the ASEAN " written by Arnault Morisson.